-Lane Speed Information for Drivers
+Lane Speed Information, for Highway Drivers

 A simple and inexpensive device could improve driver usage of urban Interstate highways.
 In real-time, drivers could accurately know how the traffic ahead is going.
 A city that installed this system would become very popular with its driving population (who also happen to vote!).